falconscript/RetroArch-ios9/README.md

 If you have AT&T internet, the wgets may fail due to them blocking my host sometimes...
 File an issue if that happens

+Once installed:
+ 1. Tap Retroarch icon
+ 2. Tap Online Updater and tap to update EACH of the list EXCEPT for 'Core Updater' (give maybe 10 seconds between each line)
+ 3. Ready to play!
+Go to Main Menu -> Load Content -> Navigate in the file menu to choose your ROMs